 Developing a healthy control of your sex drive can take time.
 There will be many times you’re tempted and may be times you fall.
 This is not the end though.
 Stick to your guns get back up and push yourself to achieve more.
 This all requires a determination for purity.
 But consider how people deny themselves to get the perfect body.
 If people spent one-tenth of that time caring for their souls, we would be a world of saints.

-No one thinks a man is repressive if he eats healthy food to prepare for a marathon.
-In the same way, what you are preparing for – love and holiness – requires serious training.
+No one thinks a man is unhealthy by repressing his desire for chocolate if he eats healthy food to prepare for a marathon.
+In the same way, what we are preparing for – love and holiness – requires serious training.
 You will not be repressing your sexual desires but redirecting that energy toward selfless love.

-You are not alone in your struggle with temptation.
+We are not alone in our struggle with temptation.
 In fact, even the saints endured similar battles.
 In the words of Saint Paul, “I do not do the good I want, but the evil I do not want is what I do… But I see in my members another law at war with the law of my mind, making me captive to the law of sin that dwells in my members” (Romans 7:19, 23).
 During this struggle, remember that God’s grace is sufficient, for his power is made perfect in our weakness (2 Corinthians 12:9).

 Ask God for the wisdom to avoid temptation and the grace to please him.
 He will give these spiritual gifts, and many others, to those who ask for them.
 In the words of a wise priest, “The one obstacle that can turn our lives to misery is the refusal to believe that God will give us the victory of perfect chastity.”